Balancingrock/Swiftfire/README.md

 ## Installation
 Please refer to the [installation instructions](http://swiftfire.nl/pages/manual/02_installation.html) on the [Swiftfire](http://swiftfire.nl) website.

-Note that the installation of SwiftfireCore and SwiftfireConsole is no longer necessary.

 ## Version history

 Note: Planned releases are for information only and almost always change.